 - gently dab on a solution that is 1 part hydrogen peroxide and 1 part water

 - ask your pharmacist about other over-the-counter medications, pastes, or mouthwashes that may be helpful

 Mouth sore medications

 If you see a healthcare professional for your mouth sores, they may prescribe a pain medication, anti-inflammatory drug, or steroid gel.
 If your mouth sores are a result of a viral, bacterial, or fungal infection, your healthcare professional might provide a medication to treat the infection.

 In cases of mouth cancer, a biopsy will be taken first.
 Afterward, you may need surgery or chemotherapy.

 There is no absolute way to prevent all mouth sores.
-However, there are steps you can take to avoid getting them.
-You should try to:
+However, you can take certain steps to lower the chance of getting them.
+These may include:

-In cases of cancer, your long-term effects and outlook depends on the type, severity, and treatment of your cancer.
+In cases of cancer, your long-term side effects and outlook depend on the type, severity, and treatment of your cancer.